ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_kcs.rst

             tas_summer_control: [0, 100]
             tas_summer_future: [0, 50]

-    These values are taken from table 1 in the Lenderink 2014's supplement.
+    These values are taken from table 1 in the Lenderink 2014's supplementary material.
+Multiple scenarios can be processed at once by appending more configurations below the default one.
 For new applications, :code:`global_dT`, :code:`resampling_period` and :code:`dpr_winter` are informed by the output of the first diagnostic.
 The percentile bounds are to be tuned until a satisfactory selection is achieved.
-Multiple scenarios can be processed at once by appending more configurations below the default one.

 Example output
 --------------

-The diagnostic :code:`global matching` produces a scenarios table like the one below
+The diagnostic :code:`global_matching` produces a scenarios table like the one below

 .. code-block:: python